TLeonardUK/jiteval/README.md

 ![GitHub downloads](https://img.shields.io/github/downloads/TLeonardUK/jiteval/total)

 # What is this project?
 JitEval is a single-header library written in C, that provides support for evaluating arbitrary C-style expressions quickly and easily.
+It uses no external dependencies and is licensed under MIT.
 It optionally supports just-in-time (JIT) compiling the expressions to machine code in situations where the speed is critical.

 It was originally designed for real-time performance critical applications such as video games.